tritonJS826/interactive-video/README.md

 # interactive-video
-Platform for creating interactive video with different effects
+Platform for creating interactive videos with different effects